giraffi/node-giraffi/README.md

      });

-Please see `example/logger.js` in `node-giraffi` package for how to post logs and `example/retrieve.js` for how to get logs.
+Please see `example/logger.js` for how to post logs and `example/retrieve.js` for how to get logs.